gobbyo/kinetic-display/docs/userguide/schedule.md

 #### Example: Enter Hibernation at Night

-This event puts the display into hibernation mode at 10:00 PM for 8 minutes:
+This event puts the display into hibernation mode at 10:00 PM for 8 hours:

 ```json
 {